-Al Jazeera's Adham Abu Hossam, reporting from the site of the attack in Meles, a town about 15km from Idlib city, said Saturday's raids had also left many in critical condition.
+Al Jazeera's Adham Abu Hossam, reporting from the site of the strike in the town of Meles, about 15km from Idlib city, said Saturday's raids had also left many in critical condition.

 "Destruction is everywhere.
-This hospital has been targeted with four consecutive air strikes," he said, adding that rescue teams continued the search for survivors.
+This hospital has been targeted with four consecutive airstrikes," he said, adding that civil defense teams continued the search for survivors.

 The Syrian Observatory for Human Rights, a UK-based monitoring group, also reported the air strikes, saying it was not yet clear whether Russian or Syrian government jets had targeted the hospital

 "The hospital now is completely out of service.
 According to doctors working in it, the hospital used to serve 70,000 people in this area," said Al Jazeera's Hossam.